hallzy/dotfiles/README.md

 $ git clone https://github.com/hallzy/dotfiles.git
 $ dotfiles/move-files-from-dotfiles-to-home
 $ .auto-install-programs/install-programs

+#Optional
 $ .auto-clone/clone-repos
 $ ./update-vim-plugins

 $ ./create-sym-links-for-myscripts
 ```

+The steps that are optional are optional because it is not necessary to clone
+the repos.
+The repos that are used to update the vim plugins will be updated
+with a git pull anyways, since I will maintain that myself.

 This will clone the repository to your home folder.
 All the files in this repo
 will be put into a folder called dotfiles which is in the home folder.